swiftlang/swift-evolution/proposals/nnnn-freestanding-macros.md

 ## Source compatibility

 Freestanding macros use the same syntax introduced for expression macros, which were themselves a pure extension without an impact on source compatibility.
-There is a syntactic ambiguity between expression and freestanding declaration macros, i.e., `#warn("watch out")` within a function body could refer to multiple freestanding macros of different roles.
-The distinction will need to be determined semantically with the same overload resolution rules as function calls.

-Attached declaration macros use the same syntax introduced for custom attributes (such as property wrappers), and therefore do not have an impact on source compatibility.
+Because a given macro can only have a single freestanding role, and we retain the parsing rules for macro expansion expressions, this proposal introduces no new ambiguities with SE-0392 "Expression Macros".

 ## Effect on ABI stability